Agent Design Canvas

 Receive email, send email, access/read documents

-This example is a fairly straight forward agent.
+The example above is a fairly straight-forward agent.
 For more complex workflows, any of these sections could mean a significant amount of time spent for figuring out the right solution.

 One common mistake that people make is trying to put everything they can think of into the agent's context.
 The problem is that this leads to a low signal-to-noise ratio (or a high noise-to-signal ratio), which can lead to a confused agent and often low quality output.
 Try to the limit the context to what the agent actually needs to know in order to fulfill its duty, and remove anything that is only good-to-know.

-Get the canvas: You can use the interactive HTML version to fill in digitally, or download the PDF version to print and fill in manually during workshops.
+Get your own canvas: You can use the interactive HTML version to fill in digitally, or download the PDF version to print and fill in manually during workshops.